Adenocarcinoma of the lung: Histopathology

 As discussed previously, the category of adenocarcinoma includes are range of subtypes, and any one tumor tends to be heterogeneous in composition.
 Several major subtypes are currently recognized by the World Health Organization (WHO) and the International Association for the Study of Lung Cancer (IASLC) / American Thoracic Society (ATS) / European Respiratory Society (ERS): lepidic predominant adenocarcinoma, acinar predominant adenocarcinoma, papillary predominant adenocarcinoma, micropapillary predominant adenocarcinoma, solid predominant adenocarcinoma, and solid predominant with mucin production.
 In as many as 80% of these tumors, components of more than one subtype will be recognized.
 Surgically resected tumors should be classified by comprehensive histological subtyping, describing patterns of involvement in increments of 5%.
 The predominant histologic subtype is then used to classify the tumor overall.
 The predominant subtype is prognostic for survival after complete resection.

 To reveal the adenocarcinomatous lineage of the solid variant, demonstration of intracellular mucin production may be performed.
 Foci of squamous metaplasia and dysplasia may be present in the epithelium proximal to adenocarcinomas, but these are not the precursor lesions for this tumor.
 Rather, the precursor of peripheral adenocarcinomas has been termed atypical adenomatous hyperplasia (AAH).
 Microscopically, AAH is a well-demarcated focus of epithelial proliferation, containing cuboidal to low-columnar cells resembling club cells or type II pneumocytes.
 These demonstrate various degrees of cytologic atypia, including hyperchromasia, pleomorphism, prominent nucleoli.
 However, the atypia is not to the extent as seen in frank adenocarcinomas.
 Lesions of AAH are monoclonal, and they share many of the molecular aberrations (like KRAS mutations) that are associated with adenocarcinomas.

 Signet ring and clear cell adenocarcinoma are no longer histological subtypes, but rather cytological features that can occur in tumour cells of multiple histological subtypes, most often solid adenocarcinoma.

 Treatment

 The treatment of adenocarcinoma of the lung depends on several factors including stage, resectability, performance status, histology and genomic alterations acquired by the individual tumor.
-As in most cancer types, treatment approaches can be broadly divided into 5 categories: surgery, chemotherapy, radiotherapy, targeted therapy and immunotherapy.